SimpleSurveyProject/SimpleSurvey-Documentation/use-case-fillsOutSurvey.md

 n/a

-##  First Special Requirement

 # Preconditions

  - The survey must have been created and the user has to know the link.
- - Sufficient user rights must be available.
+ - Sufficient user rights must be available (e.g. the user has to be logged in).

 # Postconditions